 Upper endoscopy excluded neoplasm as the cause of dysphagia.
 Esophageal dilation of the stricture, performed during endoscopy, did not result in improving the patient’s symptoms.

 Achalasia was suggested, but not confirmed, by subsequent high-resolution esophageal manometry, a more sensitive test for diagnosing achalasia compared with conventional manometry.
-Achalasia, a rare neuromuscular disorder affecting the esophagus, affects about only 1 per 100,000 people per year.
+Achalasia, a rare neuromuscular disorder affecting the esophagus, affects about only 1 to 3 per 100,000 people per year.

 Patient Referred to NYU Langone for Advanced Diagnostic Testing

 The patient’s out-of-state physician referred her to Tanuja Damani, MD, surgical director of the Center for Esophageal Health.
 As with other complex cases, Dr. Damani conferred with Abraham R. Khan, MD, the center’s medical director.
 The diagnosis was not certain when the patient met with Dr. Khan, who specializes in neurogastroenterology and motility disorders of the gastrointestinal (GI) tract.